 For email-based sections, students can find an option for selecting a partner upon clicking their name in the top-right corner where it reads "Hi [your name]", and selecting 'pair programming.'

-A student that selects other partners will be labeled as the 'driver' within your 'view progress' page when reviewing their progress, while other partnered students will read as 'navigator'.
+A student that selects other partners will be labeled as the 'logged in' person within your 'view progress' page when reviewing their progress, while other partnered students will read as 'partner'.
 Any progress made by the logged in person (as in, green bubbles of progress indicated completed puzzles) will reflect upon the partners' sides as well.